FrederikTobner/JANUS/book/src/part-02-boot-process/linker-script.md

 └─────────────────────────────────────┘
 ```

+> **Aside: What's the IVT?**
+>
+> IVT stands for Interrupt Vector Table—a table used in Real Mode (16-bit mode the CPU starts in at power-on) that contains addresses of interrupt handlers.
+Each entry is 4 bytes (segment:offset pair).
+It's at address 0x0 for historical reasons dating back to the original 8086 processor.
+We don't use it (we're in protected/long mode), but the BIOS does, so we leave it alone.

 The first 1MB is a minefield of BIOS tables, video memory, and historical baggage.
 Loading at 1MB gives us a clean slate.

 ## Section Organization